-There are several types of braces used for treatment of AIS.
+There are several types of braces used for treatment of AIS (Table 1).
 Braces fall into three general categories: full-time rigid bracing, nighttime rigid bracing, and soft bracing.
-Brace selection is based on curve location and characteristics, and on the anticipated tolerance of the patient.
+Brace selection is based on curve location and characteristics and the anticipated tolerance of the patient.
 Most rigid braces are prescribed for use 20 to 24 hours per day.
 Thoracolumbosacral rigid braces, such as the Boston brace, are the most frequently used in North America.
 Nighttime braces are worn 8 to 12 hours while sleeping; they are used for certain types of curves.
-Soft braces are adjustable, flexible, and noninvasive compared to other braces.
-The most widely used brace in the United States until the 1970s was the Milwaukee brace; this still may be used for very high thoracic curves, but most AIS now is managed with braces that do not rise to the neck, and which therefore are more cosmetically acceptable.
-Sec., 63, 64
+Soft braces are adjustable, flexible, and noninvasive compared to other braces; this brace may still be used for very high thoracic curves, but most cases of AIS are now managed with braces that do not rise to the neck and therefore are more cosmetically acceptable.58, 60, 63, 64

-Brace treatment is not intended to correct curvature but rather to slow or halt curve progression; bracing therefore primarily is indicated for skeletally immature patients (Risser sign 0 to 2) at high likelihood of rapid curve progression.
-Skeletal immaturity traditionally has been defined as Risser sign 0 to 2; newer measures of skeletal maturity such as digital skeletal age increasingly are being used as these correlate better with acceleration of curve progression.
-Treatment generally is continued until skeletal maturity (Risser 4 in girls, Risser 5 in boys).
-Skeletally mature patients with Cobb angles of less than 30-40 degrees are thought to be at low risk for continued progression, and typically are not monitored in adulthood.
+Brace treatment is not intended to correct curvature but rather to slow or halt curve progression; bracing therefore is primarily indicated for skeletally immature patients (Risser sign, 0 to 2) at high risk of rapid curve progression.
+Skeletal immaturity has traditionally been defined as a Risser sign of 0 to 2; newer measures of skeletal maturity, such as digital skeletal age, are increasingly being used, as they correlate better with acceleration of curve progression.
+Treatment is generally continued until skeletal maturity (Risser sign of 4 in girls and 5 in boys).
+Skeletally mature patients with a Cobb angle of less than 30° to 40° are thought to be at low risk for continued progression, and typically are not monitored in adulthood.